Kelvin-Shilisia/Kelvin-Shilisia/README.md

 ## 🚀 What I’m Currently Up To
 - 🌱 **Leveling up skills** in Python, JavaScript, Power BI, Tableau, and advanced SQL
 - 📊 Building **data-driven dashboards & visualization tools** for real-world insights
-- 🤝 Collaborating on **community projects** in data storytelling, AI, and web development
+- 🤝 Collaborating on **community projects** in data storytelling, AI, and Machine Learning
 - 📚 Exploring **Machine Learning, MLOps, and DevOps** to bridge data and production-ready solutions
 - ✨ Contributing to open-source projects and mentoring upcoming developers

 ---

 ## 🏆 Career Highlights & Achievements
-- 🎓 Completed Mathematics and Economics with  IT from.Maseno University.
+- 🎓 Completed Mathematics and Economics with  IT from Maseno University.
 - 📊 Completed **MySQL, Feature Engineering, and Advanced Data Analysis** courses, applying them to hands-on projects
 - 💡 Built **real-world projects** including AI apps, dashboards, and automation tools
 - 🧑‍🏫 Served as a **mentor & guest speaker** in schools, inspiring students about technology, academics, and career growth